Shiitake - The Romantic Mushroom

 They indicated that the mushroom is low in sodium, low in glucose and is a rich source of fibre.
 Hence, Shiitake is ideal for diabetics and other invalids.
 In their writings,“Influence of shiitake (Lentinusedodes) on human serum cholesterol” they recommend Shiitake for lowering serum cholesterol.

 In Japan, Shiitake has been used as a natural treatment of cancer because of its complex carbohydrate, Lentinan.
 It is also a source of selenium, an antioxidant that is said to prevent cancer.
 According to The National Cancer Institute website, the institute has been using selenium in the hope of coming up with a cure to cancer.
-However until then why don’t you get a head start and reduce your chances of contacting cancer.
+However until then why don’t you get a head start and reduce your chances of contracting cancer.

 The mushroom is credited with lowering serum cholesterol levels by 12% through eritadenine.
 Eritadenine is a compound contained in the mushroom.